 - The questions of Circles are solved by our subject experts.

-- The NCERT solutions are given as per the CBSE syllabus and guidelines.
+- The NCERT Solutions are given as per the latest update on the CBSE syllabus and guidelines.